 If you have a website, you must be familiar that there are nearly 200 search engine ranking factors that are strongly considered for deciding the ranking of the web pages in the search result pages.

 Despite this knowledge, SEO experts do not have an exact idea about the algorithm that Google follows.
 It is because Google safeguards its information so that no one can try SEO manipulation and can rank their website with unfair means.

-Google has never said in clear fonts that “if you do this, then you will get better ranking” or any statement like this.
-Instead, Google only says that you should use good quality content and powerful links to improve your website ranking.
+Google suggest that you should use good quality content and powerful links to improve your website ranking.

 Still, there is no more information available about the concentrated information about the SSL certificate and its relation with the site’s search engine rankings.
 But in this article, we are providing whatever information we have with us.

 So let us start our explanation of how SSL certificates affect SEO ranking.